Table of content:

 But be careful!
 Not every good-sounding reference is good.
-The documents sometimes contain certain code sentences that usually only a personnel officer can see through.
+The documents sometimes contain certain code phrases that usually only a personnel officer can see through.

 We have taken a closer look at the hidden messages.

 Why is a reference (Arbeitszeugnis) important?

 When you change jobs or your employment contract ends, you should ask your employer for a job reference.
 This formal document, which takes the form of a letter, describes and certifies the work you have done and assesses your skills and conduct throughout your employment contract.

 Keep the document in a safe place.
 In Germany, companies request a letter almost all the time to know about the applicant’s professional past.

 Job references are therefore almost always required by companies when you apply for a new job.
 One Arbeitszeugnis per work experience is sufficient, and you can send it as an attachment with your CV and cover letter – or submit it later if the new employer asks for it.